nuejs/nue/packages/www3/docs/global-design-system-guide.md

 # Building a global design system
 The `@base` directory is your global design system - the foundation that all sites inherit from.
 You build it once, then new sites need only minimal overrides to express their personality.

-This guide shows you how to organize this directory:

 **@shared/design** - CSS files that load automatically in all inheriting sites.
 Your base typography, colors, layout patterns.

 **@shared/lib** - Optional components and effects that sites choose to include.
 Charts, animations, specialized interactions.

 **@shared/data** - YAML and JSON files that provide template data across all sites.

-**Application dirs** - like blogs and documentation that sites inherit.
+**Application directories** - Patterns like blogs and documentation that sites inherit and customize.

 The goal: any new site is a minimal amount of CSS for personality and everything else is just content (`.md` files).